Family Teamwork Builds Trust and Opens Lines of Communication

 - Child Abuse Prevention – talking to your children about child abuse

-Ideally (post-covid), we plan on providing free child care for children up to 7 years.
+For most in-person trainings, we plan on providing free childcare for children up to age 7.
 Our child care will offer a wide range of engaging crafts, fun activities, and age-appropriate toys for children 1-7 years old in a secure, clean, and fun place to play.
 Each child care provider is hand-selected, and will have passed a background check.
 We care about children and we are dedicated to providing a safe environment where they can enjoy themselves, while you spend time with your older children.

 Please contact Jackie Ballesteros at 520-724-2148 or email her at firstname.lastname@example.org